When is the data report due?

 The User Guide was designed to help you navigate the Workforce Board Data Reporting System.
 Download a copy of the User Guide (PDF).

 How do I prepare my student data?

-NEW!
 Download the Data Definitions and Codes (Adobe PDF)

 Tips on avoiding file upload errors: